Collinformatics/EnzymeProfiling/README.md

       pip install wordcloud
       pip install xgboost

+- For GPU accelleration on an NIVIDA GPU, you will need to install a different version of PyTorch:

+  To uninstall the previous PyTorch, before reinstalling run:

+      pip uninstall torch

+  To install a CUDA (V 12.1) enabled version of PyTorch run:

+      pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121

 # Keyboard Shortcuts

 When a figure has been plotted, and it is selected, press a key for the following shortcuts: